yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-back.md

     Refer to [cutover status](../../reference/cutover-archive/cutover/#cutover-status) for details about the arguments.

-1. Re-enable indexes/triggers and foreign-key/check constraints on the source database using the following PLSQL commands on the source schema as a privileged user:
+1. Re-enable triggers and foreign-key constraints on the source database using the following PLSQL commands on the source schema as a privileged user:

     ```sql
     --enable triggers